4 min read

 Lost in a sea of culturally sanctified distractions as you drifted to the next great adventure, whatever that was, aghast at people’s willingness to throw their lives into the 9–5 blender as they hurried to their offices drinking overpriced coffee and mindlessly scrolling, all stiff and stress.

-Waking at 60 and realising they’d been hoodwinked.
+Waking at 60 and realizing they’d been hoodwinked.

 And you’d wake up, write, read, and then write again.
 Cast adrift somewhere between delusion and ultimate sanity.